-The Towns of Hebron, Region 8 Board Of Education, and the Hebron Board Of Education continue to work in partnership when pre-purchasing diesel fuel.
+The Towns of Hebron, Andover, Marlborough and their Boards Of Education continue to work in partnership when pre-purchasing diesel fuel.
 This has enabled the entities to lock in the lowest possible rate on an annual basis.

 BCBA with Marlborough Public Schools